Metrics, Models and Foresight for European SUStainable Food And Nutrition Security – SUSFANS

 SUSFANS will deliver a comprehensive understanding on:

 - How the combined interaction of a multidisciplinary range of factors determines FNS in the EU;

 - Methods to assess the plausible implications of drivers of future change on the sustainability of FNS in the EU (from economic, social and environmental viewpoints);

-Based on these insights, SUSFANS will achieve the following impact:
+Based on these insights, SUSFANS aims to achieve the following impact:

 An analytical framework for a comprehensive assessment of food and nutrition security (FNS) in Europe, centred around the implications of the current diet for the sustainability of agro-food production and consumption in the EU, supports standardised monitoring of FNS in EU;

 Strengthened capacity of policymakers to formulate longer term policies on the basis of advanced quantitative tools;